princetonvisualai/gan-debiasing/README.md

 - Run `generate_images.py --experiment orig` to sample random latent vectors z and generated images.
 - Run `get_scores.py` to hallucinate labels for the generated images with the trained baseline models.
 - Run `linear.py` to estimate hyperplanes and compute complementary latent vectors z' (our augmentation).
 - Run `generate_images.py --experiment pair` to generate images from z'.
+Set image output directory and latent vector filename.
 - Run `main.py --experiment model` to train our models (i.e. target classifiers trained with our augmented data).

 ## Extensions of our method

 #### Domain-dependent hyperplanes:
-- Run `domain_dep_linear.py` to estimate domain-dependent hyperplanes and compute z'.
+- Run `domain_dep_linear.py` to estimate domain-dependent hyperplanes and compute z' with them.
-- Run `generate_images.py` to generate images from z.
-Set output directory and latent vector filenames.
+- Run `generate_images.py --experiment pair` to generate images from z'.
+Set image output directory and latent vector filename.

 #### Augmenting real-images with GAN-inversion:
 - Train a GAN with an inversion module.
-We used the [in-domain GAN inversion method](https://github.com/genforce/idinvert) of Zhu et al.
+We used the [in-domain GAN inversion method](https://github.com/genforce/idinvert) by Zhu et al.
 - Invert CelebA images to latent vectors z_inv.
 - Run `linear_inv.py` to estimate hyperplanes and compute complementary latent vectors z_inv' (our augmentation).
 - Run `generate_images_inv.py` to generate images from z_inv'.
 This is the only script that requires TensorFlow as the GAN with an inversion module we've trained was implemented in TensorFlow.